 COLUMNColumn

 Hoi An, a beautiful ancient town in central Vietnam.
-It’s full of charm: historic streets registered as a World Heritage Site, night views glowing with colorful lanterns, and delicious Vietnamese cuisine.
+Its historic streets registered as a UNESCO World Heritage Site, the night scenery shining with colorful lanterns, and delicious Vietnamese cuisine—all full of charm.

 In this article, we introduce 11 must-visit attractions in Hoi An.
 Whether you love history, food, or are looking for Instagrammable spots, you’ll be satisfied.

-Plan your Hoi An trip with this article!
+Plan your Hoi An trip with this article as a guide!

-1. Famous Hoi An Landmark - Japanese Bridge
+1. Hoi An’s famous sightseeing spot – Japanese Bridge

-“When you come to Hoi An, you must visit the Japanese Bridge!” locals often say about this place.
-With a history of over 400 years, the Japanese Bridge is a symbol of Hoi An’s prosperity, blending Vietnamese, Chinese, and Japanese architectural styles.
+“If you come to Hoi An, you must visit the Japanese Bridge!” locals often say about this place.
+With a history of over 400 years, the Japanese Bridge is a symbol of Hoi An’s prosperity, blending architectural styles from Vietnam, China, and Japan.

-Located in Hoi An Ancient Town, the Japanese Bridge, also known as the Japanese Bridge or Lai Vien Bridge, was built in the 17th century by Japanese merchants.
+Located in Hoi An Ancient Town, the Japanese Bridge, also known as the Lai Vien Bridge, was built in the 17th century by Japanese merchants.

 Source: author